timothyb0912/blog/_posts/2021-12-24-Personal-data-science.md

 so there is much to celebrate!

 Despite this good news, I'd like to offer you an apology.
-By now, it's clear that I wasn't successful in helping you avert the twin calamities of anxiety and depression.
+In hindsight, it's clear that I did not protect us and meet our needs.
+Accordingly, you and your twin protector of ~extreme-procrastination~ depression are fully active.
-I've left you running about left and right, trying desperately to hold onto the few remaining goals I've carried with me to the end of the year.
+I've left you running about,
+trying desperately to hold onto the few remaining goals I've carried with me to the end of the year.